stefaneidelloth/treezjs/doc/atoms/model/executable/javaExecutable.md

 ## Arguments

-The total system command is created by concatenation from the individual input fields.
+The total system command is created by concatenation the individual input fields with spaces.
 A preview for the command is shown as **Resulting command** in the section "Status".

 It is possible to use variables (e.g. a ![](../../../../icons/filePathVariable.png) [FilePathVariable](../../variable/field/filePathVariable.md) *inputFile*) that have been defined before.
 The preview of the status section contains the actual variable values (e.g. C:/system.log) instead of the variable placeholder expressions (e.g {$inputFile$}).

 If you use **special characters**, please check if you need to include escape characters for your (nested) command line arguments, e.g. double slashes or quotation marks instead of single ones.

-### Executable
+### Java executable

-The path to the **executable** (e.g. \*.exe or \*.bat) file.
+The path to the **Java executable**.
 This path is automatically put in **quotation marks** to ensure that paths that include spaces work correctly.

 Please do not include additional arguments here but use the other input fields.
-(Otherwise the whole line would be put within quotation marks and the system command might not work.)
+(Otherwise the whole line would be put within quotation marks and the system command would not work.)

 The content of the other input fields is appended to the executable path (separated by spaces).
 Please have a look at the **status section** to see a preview of the **Resulting command**.

+### Class path

+The class path for the java program.
+Might for example consist of a single /*.jar file or of several folders containing /*.class files.

+### Main class

+The full name of the main class (= contains a method *static void main(String[] args)* ) to start.

+### JVM arguments

+Arguments for the Java Virtual Machine (JVM), also see https://stackoverflow.com/questions/14763079/what-are-the-xms-and-xmx-parameters-when-starting-jvm

 ### Input

 #### Input arguments

-This is typically a **key word**, telling the executable that an input file path follows, e.g. "-i" or "/OPEN".
+This is typically a **key word**, telling the java program that an input file path follows, e.g. "-i" or "/OPEN".

-Leave this input field empty if your executable does not require such an input key word.
+Leave this input field empty if your java program does not require such an input key word.

 #### Input file or directory